krasninja/querycat/docs/tutorial.md

 | 250500  | 500   |
 ```

+*Tip: You can also pass file name as command line argument: `qcat --var f=/tmp/example.csv "SELECT * FROM f"`.*

 As you can see, you can specify file name in `FROM` clause.
 The QueryCat tries to understand file format by file extension.
 Also, if columns names are not specified, the default columns names are set (like "column1" in example).
 QueryCat has simple analyzer to understand whether file has header row or not.
 But if it doesn't work correctly, you can set it directly within `FORMAT` clause:

 ```